SimonHansul/AmphiDEB/README.md

 The package implements two model variants, `M1` is currently the default.
 `M1` tends to be easier to fit to data (at least with the current routines), but some might argue that is less biologically coherent, because metamorphs (Gosner stage 42-46) still ingest some food, while it is common wisdom that food ingestion stops during metamorphic climax. <br>
-However, considering studies that actually attempted to measure ingestion rates throughout metamorphosis, the idea of a residual ingestion flux does not appear entirely absurd (cf. Pfab et al. (2020)).
+However, considering studies that actually attempted to measure ingestion rates throughout metamorphosis, the idea of a residual ingestion flux does not appear entirely absurd either (cf. Pfab et al. (2020)).

 `M2` is more biologically sound, but robust calibration routines are work in progress.